 Dedicated one-to-one sessions for scheme members continue to be popular and help to clarify any issues concerning their personal situation in regard to their pension benefits.
-The Pensions team have worked hard to explain both auto-enrolment and the provisions of Scheme 2014 to both employers and scheme members and these have been rated highly by attendees.
+The Pensions team have worked hard to explain the provisions of Scheme 2014 to both employers and scheme members, and these have been rated highly by attendees.